AbolarinMary/LITA-SALES-PROJECT/README.md

-**calculate the percentage of total sales contributed by each region**
+## calculate the percentage of total sales contributed by each region
+---

 ```sql
 select Region,